 The default spacing between grid dots is 10 units.
 You can increase or decrease this from the status bar.

 2.4.
 Zoom level

 The canvas zoom level is set to 100 percent by default.
 A higher value for the zoom level means you are zoomed in (everything appears larger).
 To change the zoom level, type a new zoom value, use the up-down controls, or move the zoom slider.

 You can reset the zoom level back to its default value by double-clicking the zoom slider or by using the Reset Zoom button.

 The View panel is a popup window that shows a small preview of the entire design surface.
 You use the View panel by dragging a blue rectangle which represents the viewport or current portion of the design surface that you are actually viewing.

 Dragging the viewport rectangle is an easy way to quickly pan across your dashboard.
 It's a convenient alternative to using scrollbars to access the parts of your dashboard that are scrolled out of view.

-When selecting rows of data in a Table, some basic statistics of that data will appear in the status bar.
-The statistics for each measure in the table will be cycled through, and will include the sum (SUM), average (AVG), minimum (MIN), maximum (MAX), number of points (COUNT), and number of distinct points (DISTINCT).
+When selecting data points in a visualization, some basic statistics of that data will appear in the status bar.
+The statistics for each measure in the selected points will be cycled through, and will include the sum (SUM), average (AVG), minimum (MIN), maximum (MAX), number of points (COUNT), and number of distinct points (DISTINCT).
 Hover over the data summary for a tooltip showing all of the measures.

 Performance monitoring can be done in Dashboard Edit and Dashboard View mode.